Following the Lines

 Actor, poet, philosopher, musician, and political activist John Trudell is a master of dreaming, a master at being who he is, without apology or explanation.
 He follows the lines.
 He happens to be half Sioux Indian and half Mexican.
 I wish I were as culturally blessed.
 He is a great treasure to our world.

 He lives in or around or near the dream that I talk about.
-There he is, square in the middle of my dream.
+There he is, square in the middle of my dream, the Alam al-mithal where all limitations are erased.

-He would probably agree with me vigorously that our culture is mad, insane, desperately off-track and lost in the dark forest of blindness and death.
+He would probably agree with me vigorously that our culture is mad, lost in the dark forest of blindness and death.
 This does not mean that he's a miserable guy!
 He just chooses not to follow the "lines" of this culture.
 He follows the lines of who HE is, where HE comes from, and what HE thinks and feels and knows and has learned.

 He is who he is.
 He's not defined by anyone else.
 He refuses to be.
 He understands that, when someone else defines you, they're trying to "steal your power", take your humanity away, dowse your fire.
 Why would someone want to do that?
 Well, almost everyone is doing that all the time.
 It's known as playing the game, making a buck, putting the fix in.
 It's called "winning".